Skip to main content

 Mature Students

 To compete through the mature entry route, applicants must be 23 years of age on or before 1 January of the application year and apply online via the CAO by 1 February.
-The application should include a statement of interest.
+The application should include a statement of interest, as below.
 Leaving Certificate Maths (or equivalent) is recommended.

 Further information on applying as a mature student is available on the Mature Applicants and Mature Student Entry support pages.